 As we mentioned earlier, Apple Search Ads start with your existing images and metadata to create your ads.

-Before beginning your campaign, review your app information in App Store Connect to make sure everything is as it should be.
+Before you start your campaign, review your app information in App Store Connect.
+It’s your job to make sure everything is as it should be.
 You should have accurate copy and metadata, compelling screenshots and/or videos, and functioning links to ensure that the best possible version of your information goes in your ad.

 2. Test Your Keyword Possibilities